Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 \subsection{Workload}

-We use a combination of real-world and synthetic micro benchmarks.
+We use a combination of standard and synthetic micro benchmarks.
 Our synthetic micro benchmark consists of a configurable service time, configurable request and response sizes.
-Synthetic benchmarks help us to understand the protocol overheads in the presence of known upper bounds on CPU and I/O. We use the YCSB-A~\cite{cooper2010benchmarking} workload with the Redis~\cite{carlson2013redis} key value store as a real world benchmark.
+We use the YCSB-A~\cite{cooper2010benchmarking} workload with the Redis~\cite{carlson2013redis} key value store as the standard benchmark.

-Our synthetic micro benchmarks and workload generation are inspired by the revised evaluation of Epaxos~\cite{tollman2021epaxos}, without request dependencies.
 Each command in the micro benchmark consists of $p$ bytes of payload and a unique request identifier.
 All client requests (reads and writes) are totally ordered in \sys.
 When a server receives a request, it uses consensus to totally order it, and upon committing and executing, sends a response to client with $q$ bytes with the unique request identifier.
 After each experiment, we use the replica logs to verify that each replica learns the same sequence of requests.
 We use open loop model~\cite{schroeder2006open} based on the Poisson arrival of client requests for both YCSB-A workload and the synthetic workload.